-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

-This course covers the history, major philosophies, components, and current pracices and problems of the field of corrections.
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Local Prerequisites: None Local Corequisites: None This course covers the history, major philosophies, components, and current pracices and problems of the field of corrections.
 Topics include historical evolution, functions of the various components, alternatives to incarceration, treatment programs, inmate control, and other related topics.
 Upon completion, students should be able to explain the various components, processes, and functions of the correctional system.
 College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.